ManuelFernandezG/ratings_dashboard_project/README.md

 ### 1\.
 Data Fusion

 We combine **Annual Fundamentals** (static company health) with **Daily Macro Data** (dynamic market stress).
-To bridge the frequency gap, annual ratios are forward-filled to create a daily time series, ensuring the model can react to daily market volatility like VIX spikes.
+To bridge the frequency gap, annual ratios are forward-filled to create a daily time series.

 ### 2\.
 Synthetic Labeling (The Target)